 Web Frameworks like Express.js (Node.js), Django (Python), Spring (Java), and Laravel (PHP) provide structure for building robust backend applications.

-Database Technologies split into two main categories:
+Database Technologies are split into two main categories:

 - SQL databases like MySQL, PostgreSQL, and SQLite use structured query language and work well for complex relationships